 Known as “popcorn ceiling,” or “stucco ceiling,” it was typically 1 to 10 percent asbestos.

-To find out if your old popcorn ceiling contains asbestos, you can purchase a test kit or hire an asbestos abatement professional.
+To find out if your old popcorn ceiling contains asbestos it is best to hire an asbestos abatement professional.

 So what do you do if you find out your popcorn ceiling contains asbestos?

 Any percentage of asbestos makes popcorn ceiling dangerous.
+Although WorkSafeBC’s cut off is 0.5%, it is accurate to say that no amount is safe.
 Make sure nothing disturbs it, and decide whether you want to have it encapsulated or removed.

-Removing asbestos popcorn ceiling requires many precautions.
-It’s a job best left to qualified professionals.
+Removing asbestos popcorn ceiling requires many precautions and is a job best left to qualified professionals.

-Popcorn ceiling is a friable material — meaning it is very easy to damage.
+Popcorn ceiling is a friable (or crumbly) material — meaning you can make the fibres airborne while crushing the product with your bare hand.
 Friable asbestos materials release toxic dust at the slightest disturbance.
 Inhaling asbestos dust is what can lead to serious diseases such as asbestosis, lung cancer, and mesothelioma.

 It’s Not the Percentage — It’s the Crumbliness